Book Layout using Adobe InDesign

 If you did not already write the book, create an InDesign file for ANB Front Matter, then each ANB Chapter or large sections of the book, and if applicable, ANB Back Matter.
 The command is File > New > select ‘Document’.

 When creating Documents, you will see a window of presets.
 Name each Document as we did above.
 Important ... check ‘Facing Pages’.
-If the book will have images that print over the edge of the paper, you will need a ‘bleed’ as part of your book layout design.
+If the pages will have images that print over the edge of the paper, you will need a ‘bleed’ as part of your layout.

 At the bottom of the Presets Details, is Bleed and Slug.
 Add a 0.125″ (1/8″) in all 4 boxes of the Bleed.
 If you prefer, you can use 3 mm instead.
 You can also change these settings in File > Document Setup.
 Changes to margins or columns can be made later in — you guessed it — Layout > Margins and Columns.